moravianlibrary/Rozcestnik-studovna/private/jakHledat.en.md

 # How to search the Digital library
-Documents in the Digital Library can be search through different ways.
+Documents in the Digital Library can be searched through different ways.
 You can use the main search field in the upper part of the screen or menu with options Search, Browse and Collections on the left.

 ### The main search field
 The main seach field in the <a class="external" href="http://kramerius.mzk.cz/" target="_blank">Digital library</a> is in the upper part of the screen.
 It's a simple search using autocomplete that offers titles by name.